boahs/NSAFunded/README.md

-# NSAFunded
+# NSAFundedP
- mIRC bot wrote in ruby for deployment on twitch
- Work in progress - Pull requests are monitored
+ Twitch bot being worked on for basic, and advanced features.